News · Cataract surgery · Updated May 2026

 • A persistent shower of new floaters or flashing lights

-• Severe headache with nausea (possible IOP rise)
+• Severe headache with nausea (possible pressure rise)

 • Vision becoming worse rather than better after day 1

-These can indicate endophthalmitis (rare but serious infection, ~0.05% incidence), retinal detachment or significant intraocular pressure rise.
+These can indicate endophthalmitis (rare but serious infection, around 0.05% incidence), retinal detachment or a significant pressure rise.
 Same-day specialist assessment can preserve vision — delay can lose it.

 UK 2026 cost: NHS vs private cataract surgery